Introduction to our research centre CAWR: Centre for Agroecology, Water and Resilience www.coventry.ac.uk/CAWR

 Team in O+

 Dr Ulrich Schmutz.
-Ulrich is an Associate Professor at CAWR and principle investigator (PI) and co-ordinator of Organic-PLUS, leading WP1 LEAD. https://pureportal.coventry.ac.uk/en/persons/ulrich-schmutz
+Ulrich is Associate Professor for Organic Horticulture and Ecological Economics at CAWR and principle investigator (PI) / co-ordinator of Organic-PLUS, leading WP1 LEAD. https://pureportal.coventry.ac.uk/en/persons/ulrich-schmutz

 Judith Conroy.
 Judith is the project manager of Organic-PLUS.